• Home

 Harvesting and Trimming Basil

 The first step in learning how to dry basil is to harvest and trim your basil plants.
 The absolute best time to harvest your basil plants is right before they flower.
 This is the peak time for the fragrant essential oils that give basil its aroma and taste.
 Once the basil plant flowers, the flowers take some of the fragrant oil with them as they grow.
-Basil flowers appear as a pyramid shape in the middle of a bunch of leaves.
+Basil flowers appear in a pyramid shape in the middle of a bunch of leaves.

 The time of day you harvest your basil leaves can also affect their potency, flavor, and fragrance.
 Mid-morning is considered the best time to harvest.
 This should come after the morning dew’s watering but before the sun has had a chance to dry off the leaves.
 Harvesting at this point will make it as easy to dry your basil as possible.

 To harvest the basil, you need to cut the individual basil leaves from the stems.
-When looking to learn how to dried basil, you will want to practice taking just a small length of stem with each leaf.
+When looking to learn how to dry basil, you will want to practice taking just a small length of stem with each leaf.
 You only need about an inch or so at most.
 This makes it easier to tie them together as a bunch to dry them.
 This is not necessary if you plan to use a food dehydrator to dry your basil leaves.

 Before we directly answer the question of how to dry basil leaves, there are a few steps left.
 Once you have harvested, you need to give the basil leaves a quick rinse in cold water.
 This will remove any dirt from the leaves.
 Place the leaves on a dry paper towel and cover that with another dry paper towel, passing it down gently to dry the leaves.
 You want to be gentle here because any damage to the leaves will expose the fragrance and tasty essential oils, taking away from the flavor of your dried basil.

-How to Dry Basil
+How to Dry Basil at Home in an Easy Way

 When it comes to how to dry basil, there are two widely accepted methods of doing it.
-The first is the method that people have been using to dry basil for millennia, letting it dry out over the period of weeks in a cool dry place.
+The first is the method that people have been using to dry basil for millennia, letting it dry out over a period of weeks in a cool dry place.
 Modern technology offers another solution to how to dry basil: a food dehydrator.
 This method is much quicker, but it does require the use of a food dehydrator, which is not an appliance everyone has in the house.

 You can also use the oven if you don’t have a dehydrator, though you have to be very careful as you don’t want to actually cook the basil leaves.
 Our guide to how to dry basil will discuss both these methods, starting with the food dehydrator.